cccbr/belfryprojects/content/docs/040-managing-project/index.md

 Some grant awarding bodies require reports, data and other actions during and after the project is complete, some even a few years after the project has been finished so plan for this as the project proceeds.

 ### Photographic records
 Photographs and videos are easy to take electronically and will be useful when creating a complete documentary record of the project from the very start through to completion that can be preserved as part of the tower history.
-As well as being useful, informative and interesting, pictures are helpful as reminders of the status of the project at certain points as well useful publicity in the course of the project.
+As well as being useful, informative and interesting, pictures are helpful as reminders of the status of the project at certain points as well as useful publicity in the course of the project.
 Perhaps enlist the support of members of a local photographic society as they may be willing to be involved in a more unusual project themselves.
 Bell towers are often dark and cramped so will pose interesting challenges even for the most enthusiastic amateur photographers!

 ## Money Management

 Formally, money for the project is likely to the responsibility of the Church Treasurer as they will have the authority for payments and bank transactions.
-However, a project treasurer can help the project leader with costing the work, review financial elements of quotations and contracts, then control and manage project funds as income is received and payments are made.
+However, a project treasurer can help the project leader with costing the work, reviewing financial elements of quotations and contracts, then controlling and managing project funds as income is received and payments are made.
 Good record keeping is essential and many grant awarding bodies will expect evidence of expenditure and related financial records.

 Cash flow will be a concern when more money has to be paid out before it has been raised or received.
 Contractors will set out the payment terms in their contract and some money may be required in advance, with further stage payments once specific work has been completed.
 The dates on which payments are due should be included the calendar.